Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-writing-700-articles-changed-my-life.md

 tags:
   - developer
 ---

 It's been a while since I've done one of these celebration posts.
 The last one was when I wrote [500 tech articles](https://daily-dev-tips.com/posts/5-things-i-learned-from-writing-500-tech-articles/), and that was back in August.

 I write every single day.
 Yes, Saturday/Sunday included.
 People tend to think I joke when I say I do.
-But this blog is my legacy, and if you go through it, you'll see it's not a joke.
+But this blog is my legacy; if you go through it, you'll see it's not a joke.

 ![Crazy man](https://media.giphy.com/media/k5fqvMX97LnDN5Zcaq/giphy.gif)

-I want to spend some time to state the why of this challenge and how far the blog has grown.
+I want to state the why of this challenge and how far the blog has grown.
 In the end, I'll dive into what to expect 😏.

 ## Why do you write every single day?